 Upload a Statement of Claim — Write your statement and then upload it.

-- We will file your claim, and help you contact other CLC members in your community.
-Post copies of your Claim on public notice boards, on the internet, and anywhere else you can publicly display it.
-This establishes your call to your fellow men and women to meet and convene a People’s Assembly.
-Make sure you include a date and time for them to attend a public meeting where you will call for people to volunteer as Jurors in your case.
+- Once your claim has been accepted by the Registrar and a court date has been assigned, you must serve the summons on those named in your claim.
+You can do this in person, or you can hire a Process Server.
+A Notice of Service must accompany your post copies of your Claim on public notice boards, on the internet, and anywhere else you can publicly display it.
+This establishes your call to your fellow men and women to meet and convene a People’s Court.
+Make sure you include a date and time for them to attend the court.

-- After the court registrar announces to the assembly that everything is ready to convene a court, he will select 12 jurors from the community.
+- After the court registrar announces to the court staff and the prosecutor that everything is ready to convene a court, he will select 12 jurors from the community.
 He may choose from the assembly members, but if not he may select people at random and summon them to sit on the jury.
-Once chosen, a juror may not decline except under exceptional circumstances, such as illness or mental impairment.
+Once chosen, a juror may not decline except under exceptional circumstances, such as illness, incarceration in jail, or mental impairment.

-- A Claimant: Only you can present your case to the jury.
+A Claimant (also called the Prosecutor): Only you can present your case to the jury.
 There are no lawyers representing either the plaintiff or the accused in a common law court.
 However, you can select someone to advise but not represent you, such as a lawyer or barrister.
 They can only advise you when you ask them as you present your case, but they cannot speak directly to the court or jury.

 When all that is done, you are ready to start your court case.